fravoll/solidity-patterns/README.md

   * Memory Array Building

 # Participation
-Feel free to review the patterns and write issues for any errors that you find or improvements that you could think of.
+To help me evaluate the patterns, feel free to write issues or pull requests for any improvements you could think of or errors I may have overlooked.